Priscian: Works

 Priscian's most famous work, the Institutes of Grammar (Institutiones Grammaticae), is a systematic exposition of Latin grammar.
 The dedication to Julian probably indicates the consul and patrician, not the author of a well-known epitome of Justinian's Novellae, who lived somewhat later than Priscian.
 The grammar is divided into eighteen books, of which the first sixteen deal mainly with sounds, word-formation and inflexions; the last two, which form from a fourth to a third of the whole work, deal with syntax.

 Priscian's grammar is based on the earlier works of Herodian and Apollonius.
-The examples it includes to illustrate the rules preserve numerous fragments from Latin authors which would otherwise have been lost, including Ennius, Pacuvius, Accius, Lucilius, Cato and Varro.
+The examples it includes to illustrate the rules preserve numerous fragments from Latin authors which would otherwise have been lost, including Ennius, Pacuvius, Accius, Lucilius, Cato, Trajan, and Varro.
 But the authors whom he quotes most frequently are Virgil, and, next to him, Terence, Cicero, Plautus; then Lucan, Horace, Juvenal, Sallust, Statius, Ovid, Livy and Persius.

 The grammar was quoted by several writers in Britain of the 8th century - Aldhelm, Bede, Alcuin - and was abridged or largely used in the next century by Hrabanus Maurus of Fulda and Servatus Lupus of Ferrières.
 About a thousand manuscripts exist, all ultimately derived from the copy made by Theodorus.
 Most copies contain only books I—XVI; these are sometimes known as the Priscianus Major ("Greater Priscian").
 Others contain only books XVII and XVIII along with the three books to Symmachus; these are known as his work On Construction (De Constructione) or the Priscianus Minor ("Lesser Priscian").
 A few copies contain both parts.
 The earliest manuscripts are from the 9th century, though a few fragments are somewhat earlier.